 And I don't believe we need any changes to our flag.

-They're these are the design brainstorming stages, a variety of concepts that they're sharing with stakeholders.
+These are the design brainstorming stages, a variety of concepts that they're sharing with stakeholders.

-Quote, the exact quote was we're in the very early stages of potentially exploring new brand executions for the United States Olympic and Paralympic Committee.
+Quote, the exact quote was, we're in the very early stages of potentially exploring new brand executions for the United States Olympic and Paralympic Committee.

-What was sent to you is just one of uh dozens of ideas shared in this brainstorming and surveying process.
+What was sent to you is just one of dozens of ideas shared in this brainstorming and surveying process.

-Now my argument is very simple.
+Now, my argument is very simple.

-It's called the United States of America, the Stars and Stripes.
+It's called the United States of America, the stars and stripes.

 That should be the only flag.

-You don't need to be wasting your money and designing and brainstorming on a new flag and a different flag.
+You don't need to be wasting your money and designing and brainstorming on a new flag and a different flag because they had different printouts of athletes with a different flag.

-Because they had different printouts of athletes with a different flag, and my message is stop wasting your time and money.
+And my message is stop wasting your time and money.

-Um it's an awful idea.
+It's an awful idea.

 We have the stars and stripes.

-That's the flag that represents our country, one nation under God indivisible, and that should be used for the Olympics and Paralympics and any associated organizations of this.
+And that should be used for the Olympics and Para Olympics and any associated organizations of this.

 And all these great Olympians that make us so proud represent the United States.

-and it's the United States of America and we already have a flag.
+And we already have a flag.

 It's not that hard.

-Then they put out a statement after I broke the story that it was just one of many concepts.
+And they put out a statement after I broke the story that it was just one of many concepts.

 We want to be clear.